Xamla/xamla_motion/docs/source/quick_start.rst

     Quaternion(0.304, 0.527, 0.687, 0.396)

 As you can see the pose data type also has a third parameter frame id.
-This parameter specifics in which cooridnate system the pose is defined.
+This parameter specifics in which coordinate system the pose is defined.
 The default value is world.

 Another common representation of poses in robotics is the representation as a 4x4 matrix in homogenous coordinates.
-The xamla_motion pose data type can also be created from this representation.
+The xamla_motion pose data type can also be created from this representation or vise versa.

 .. code::